FAIRplus/the-fair-cookbook/content/recipes/interoperability/Storing text data in a knowledge graph.md

 ## Entity disambiguation using coreference resolution

-The text corpus prepared in the earlier step is now processed to replaces all ambiguous words in a sentence so that the text does not need any extra context to be understood.
+The text corpus prepared in the earlier step is now processed to replace all ambiguous words in a sentence so that the text does not need any extra context to be understood.
 Although there are a number of approaches to perform this task, one of the most recently developed is a method known as [crosslingual coreference](https://spacy.io/universe/project/crosslingualcoreference) from the [spaCy python library](https://spacy.io/). spaCy is a python library providing a comprehensive yet accessible way to create pipelines for natural language processing.
-In a nutshell, applying this procedure will, for example, replace personal pronouns with a referred person name.
+In a nutshell, applying this procedure will, for example, replace personal pronouns with a referred person's name.